How to remember what you study?

 4

-How do you actually study with spaced repetition?
+How do you study with spaced repetition?

 What do the numbers say?